Pennsylvania Dutch language: Comparison with Standard German

 Pennsylvania Dutch for the most part does not reflect the diverse origins of the early speakers from regions along the upper Rhine River (Rhineland, Württemberg, Baden, Saarland, Switzerland and Alsace) but almost exclusively the strong immigrant group from the Palatine.

-Pennsylvania Dutch is not a corrupted form of Standard German, since Standard German originally developed as a written standard based on the various spoken German dialects in a very long process that started in the time of classical Middle High German (1170–1250).
+Pennsylvania Dutch is not a corrupted form of Standard German, since Standard German developed as a written standard based on the various spoken German dialects in a very long process that started in the time of classical Middle High German (1170–1250).
 Pennsylvania Dutch instead reflects the independent development of Palatine German, especially from the region that is called Vorderpfalz in German.

 Since Pennsylvania Dutch is largely derived from Palatine German, which did not fully undergo the High German consonant shift, several vowels and consonants in Pennsylvania Dutch differ when compared with Standard German or Upper German dialects such as Alemannic and Bavarian.

 The American English influence is most significant on vocabulary and to a much lesser degree on pronunciation; the English influence on grammar is relatively small.
 The question of whether the large loss of the dative case—the most significant difference compared with Palatine German—is due to English influence or reflects an inner development is disputed.